-- Autopilot ENGAGE using AP/CWS button, or AP button on mode controller - 2.
-Flight Controls VERIFY autopilot can be overpowered in both pitch and roll - AP DISC Button PRESS and VERIFY autopilot disengages and audio alert is heard - Flight Director SET FOR TAKEOFF (VS mode or push FD Button to turn off the Flight Director) - 5.
+- Autopilot ENGAGE using AP button on mode controller - 2.
+Flight Controls VERIFY autopilot can be overpowered in both pitch and roll - 3.
+AP DISC Button PRESS and VERIFY autopilot disengages and audio alert is heard - 4.
+Flight Director OFF - 5.
 Flight Controls VERIFY autopilot servos are disengaged from pitch and roll and all controls move freely